Alex Verdugo Player Props: Red Sox vs. Yankees

 Alex Verdugo At The Plate

-- Verdugo has an OPS of .806, fueled by an OBP of .362 and a team-best slugging percentage of .444 this season.
+- Verdugo leads Boston in slugging percentage (.447) thanks to 28 extra-base hits.

-- Among the qualified hitters in baseball, his batting average ranks 26th, his on-base percentage ranks 24th, and he is 71st in the league in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 21st, his on-base percentage ranks 23rd, and he is 63rd in the league in slugging.

+- Verdugo is batting .333 during his last games and is on a six-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.